ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/WE2Etests.rst

 Modifying the WE2E System
 ============================

-This section describes various ways in which the WE2E testing system can be modified to suit specific testing needs.
+Users may wish to modify the WE2E testing system to suit specific testing needs.

 .. _ModExistingTest: